 Black tea, then, is a great option at breakfast, especially if you’re trying to consume less caffeine or break a coffee addiction.
 Green tea may be better as an early afternoon pick-me-up.

-A good cup of tea can be ruined by the wrong brewing techniques.
+Tea lovers know that even the best teas can be ruined by the wrong brewing techniques.

 With black tea, there’s more room for error.
 Because they’ve already been oxidized, fermented and sometimes roasted, the leaves can stand up to hotter water and longer brewing times.
 The flavor gets stronger and sometimes slightly bitter the longer the tea bag steeps — it really depends on personal preference.